CharlieLaver/curl-service-package/README.md

 ### SOAP REQ

-To MAKE A SOAP POST request you can call the soap() method in cURLService.
+To MAKE A SOAP POST request you can call the soap() method in curlService.
 This method expects an array of SOAP parameters which is then formatted into a xml string (formatSoapXML() in cURLServiceBase).

 e.g.
 ~~~